Ahmed Yassin: Involvement in attacks on Israel

+Views on Jews

+In an interview, likely recorded in the 1990s, Ahmed Yassin stated his view on Jews:

+In a 1997 speech, Yassin said:

 Views on the peace process

 Yassin's views on the peace process between the Palestinians and the Israelis were ambiguous.
 He supported armed resistance against Israel and asserted that Palestine is an Islamic land "consecrated for future Muslim generations until Judgment Day" and that no Arab leader had the right to give up any part of this territory.
 Concerning that territorial conflict, Yassin's rhetoric did not distinguish between Israelis and Jews, at one point stating that "reconciliation with the Jews is a crime."
-However, film of him exists stating he loved all people including Jews whom he regarded as his religious cousins, and explaining his conflict with them is purely over land he regarded as stolen territory.
+However, he regarded them as his religious cousins, stating that his conflict with them is purely over land he deemed stolen territory.

 Yassin's rhetoric was often scrutinized in the news media.
 On one occasion, he opined that Israel "must disappear from the map."
 Yassin's declaration that "We chose this road, and will end with martyrdom or victory" later became a repeated mantra among Palestinians.

-Yassin on several occasions proposed long-term ceasefire agreements, or truces, so called Hudnas, in exchange for Israeli concessions.
+Yassin on several occasions proposed long-term ceasefire agreements, or truces, so called hudnas, in exchange for Israeli concessions.
 All such offers were rejected by Israel.
 Following his release from Israeli prison in 1997, he proposed a ten-year truce in exchange for total Israeli withdrawal from the West Bank, including East Jerusalem, and Gaza and a stop to Israeli attacks on civilians.
 In 1999, in an interview with an Egyptian newspaper, he again offered a truce: